JayaraniArunachalam/Databricks_Challenge/README.md

 - Spark enables distributed, in-memory data processing
 - Delta Lake provides ACID transactions, schema enforcement, and time travel
 - Data refinement happens in Silver and Gold layers, not automatically by Delta Lake
+- Apache Spark is a data processing engine that runs the components such as drivers, DAG, and executors during user code Execution.
+- drivers converts the user's code into a Directed Acyclic Graph (DAG) of operations, breaks it into stages and tasks, and manages task scheduling.
+It monitors executors and collects final results.
+-

 ---